 Upper extremity injuries due to trauma and overuse are common.
 They’re also easy to aggravate if you don’t get proper treatment, because you’ll keep using your upper limbs as long as pain and loss of movement isn’t severe enough to make you stop.
 Dr. Jonathan Oheb encourages you to schedule an evaluation at the first sign of a problem, so he can ensure your injury heals properly and you regain optimal strength.
-When you need to see Dr. Oheb, call one of his offices in Mission Hills or Encino, California, or book an appointment online.
+When you need to see Dr. Oheb, call one of his offices in Beverly Hills, Encino, and Mission Hills, California, California, or book an appointment online.

 Your upper extremity includes your shoulder, arm, elbow, wrist, and hand, and all of them can be injured by trauma and repetitive motion.
 Some of the most common injuries affecting the upper extremities include:

 The upper limb is one of the top two body parts injured during sports, representing 23% of sports injuries, whether you’re an athlete, amateur, or professional player.
 Joints are the most susceptible, with the most injuries occurring in the shoulder, followed by the elbow and wrist.

 Lateral or medial epicondylitis, also called tennis elbow and golfer’s elbow, respectively, represent half of all chronic conditions caused by repetitive stress.